-We note that applying local search algorithm is one feasible way to achieve constant approximation for k-means clustering \cite{kmn+04,fs08,ca18,frs19}.But these algorithms suffer from potentially large number of iterations.
-More efficient $k$-means++ algorithm via local search was proposed in \cite{ls19} to achieve constant approximation.
+We note that applying a local search algorithm is one feasible way to achieve constant approximation for $k$-means clustering \cite{kmn+04,fs08,ca18,frs19}.
+However, these algorithms suffer from a potentially large number of iterations.
+A more efficient $k$-means++ algorithm via local search was proposed in \cite{ls19} to achieve constant approximation.
 It is an iterative method that requires $\tilde{O}(k)$ iterations, and each iteration has to take $\tilde{O}(nd k)$ time.
 The overall running time is thus $\tilde{O}(n d k^2)$.
 This running time is fine for small and low-dimensional data, but it is increasingly insufficient for today's explosion of dataset sizes $(n)$, data dimensionality $(d)$, and the number of clusters $(k)$.

 In this paper, we propose a faster version of the $k$-means++ algorithm, called \textsc{FastKMeans++}.
 We show that choosing initial cluster locations can be much faster for constant approximation.
 We observe that the major computation cost originates from distance calculation.
-To accelerate the algorithm especially for high dimensional situation, we design a distance oracle using JL lemmas \cite{jl84} to approximate distance.
+To accelerate the algorithm, especially for high dimensional situations, we design a distance oracle using JL lemmas \cite{jl84} to approximate distance.
 We can approximate the $k$-means++ algorithm in $\tilde{O}(nd + nk^2)$ time and maintain constant approximation.
 When $k = O(\sqrt{d})$, we obtain optimal running time.
-In experiments, we use $k$-means++ algorithm \cite{ls19} and \textsc{FastKMeans++} algorithm to cluster the same synthetic point set respectively.
+In experiments, we use the $k$-means++ algorithm \cite{ls19} and \textsc{FastKMeans++} algorithm to cluster the same synthetic point set respectively.
 We use $k$-means++ as a baseline to evaluate the performance of \textsc{FastKMeans++}.
 Our experimental results demonstrate that \textsc{FastKMeans++} is faster than $k$-means++ in practice.